guidovossen/mmm/instructions/marketing-flyer-instructions.md

 - Ensure all text is relevant to the new educational context

 ### 2. Color Selection
-**CRITICAL REQUIREMENT**: Choose ONE appropriate color from the Talland color palette based on the educational program's field/industry.
+**CRITICAL REQUIREMENT**: Choose RANDOM!
+ONE appropriate color from the Talland color palette based on the educational program's field/industry.

 | Color | Hex Code |
 |-------|----------|